About Me

 Standing next to my poster at the American Geophysical Union 2021 Meeting in New Orleans, LA.

 In my first PhD project, I reanalyzed a historic Mars stellar occultation from 1976 and compared it to the findings of the many Mars landers and rovers.
-Here are the major findings of my work:
+I detected the presence of small waves in the atmosphere called gravity waves, which is one of the few detections of such waves in the Martian middle atmosphere.

 astrosoundbites.com